ibexa/documentation-developer/docs/users/user_management_guide.md

 ## How does user management work

 [[= product_name =]] simplifies user management with an intuitive and powerful system of accounts, Roles, Permissions, groups, and Segments.
-You can find all user groups and Users in the **Admin Panel** by selecting **Users**.
+You can find all user groups and users in the **Admin Panel** by selecting **Users**.
-Here, you can manage users, their relations, Roles, and Policies.
+Here, you can manage users, their relations, roles, and policies.

 ![User's section](users_section.png)